ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/ruddle.md

 Ruddle's filesystem, `/gpfs/ycga`, is  where home, project, and scratch60 directories are located.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/index) documentation.
 Ruddle's old [`ycga-ba` filesystem](/clusters-at-yale/clusters/ycga-ba) has been retired.

 You can check your current storage usage & limits by running the `getquota` command.
+Your `~/project` and `~/scratch60` directories are shortcuts.
 Get a list of the absolute paths to your directories with the `mydirectories` command.
-If you want to share data in your project directory, see the [permissions](/clusters-at-yale/data/permissions/) page.
+If you want to share data in your Project or Scratch directory, see the [permissions](/clusters-at-yale/data/permissions/) page.

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.